 Serving Suggestions

 Ven Pongal tastes best when served hot.
-Pongal goes well with Coconut Chutney, Sambar, Brinjal or Vegetable Gothsu.
+Pongal goes well with Coconut Chutney, Sambar, or Brinjal Gothsu.

 If Vegan, you can skip ghee and use oil in its place.
 But ghee tastes the best for this recipe.